-The sculpture by Maurice Blik has been cast in bronze at the Milwyn Foundry, Leatherhead, UK and is now awaiting its granite plinth, being constructed by Seven Seas Marble in Essex.
+The sculpture has been cast in bronze at the Milwyn Foundry, Leatherhead, UK and is now awaiting its granite plinth.

 Details of the official unveiling to follow.

-Image: The artist in his studio adding the final details to the sculpture prior to casting.
+Image: Adding the final details to the sculpture in my studio.

 A special edition of the Antiques Roadshow, looking at artefacts from the Holocaust and exploring the extraordinary stories behind them will air on Sun 15 Jan 2017 on BBC 1 at 8pm.
-It will include footage from interviews conducted by Natasha Kaplinsky of a number of British Holocaust survivors, including Maurice Blik and a selection of his bronze sculptures.
+It will include footage from interviews conducted by Natasha Kaplinsky with a number of British Holocaust survivors, including my own story and a selection of my sculptures.

 July 2016 to July 2017